RTEMS/rtems-docs/eng/vc-users.rst

 Before submitting a patch, please read `Commit Message Guidance`_ to become familiar with the commit message formatting we require.

-The recommended way to create a patch is to branch the Git repository master and use one commit for each logical change.
+The recommended way to create a patch is to branch the Git repository main and use one commit for each logical change.
 Then you can use ``git format-patch`` to turn your commits into patches and easily submit them.

 .. code-block:: shell

-  git format-patch master
+  git format-patch main

-Creates a separate patch for each commit that has been made between the master branch and the current branch and writes them in the current directory.
+Creates a separate patch for each commit that has been made between the main branch and the current branch and writes them in the current directory.
 Use the ``-o`` flag to redirect the files to a different directory.